-I am not gonna discuss How I designed this library because its quite a lengthy process and I will discuss it some other time.
-Today, I will provide you the Arduino UNO library for Proteus to download so that you can use it easily in Proteus and can simulate your circuits easily.
-I am really excited about it as its my first Proteus library and I am gonna design more in near future.
-Till now I have just designed Arduino UNO board in Proteus.
+I am not going to discuss How I designed this library because it's quite a lengthy process and I will discuss it some other time.
+Today, I will provide the Arduino UNO library for Proteus to download, so that you can use it easily in Proteus and can simulate your circuits easily.
+I am really excited about it as it's my first Proteus library and I am going to design more in the near future.
+Till now I have just designed an Arduino UNO board in Proteus.
 Soon, I will share libraries for other Arduino boards as well.

-In today’s post I will first share the Arduino UNO library for Proteus, and will explain how to use it.
-After that we will also have a look at a simple blinking example so that you get complete overview of this Arduino UNO library for Proteus.
-So, let’s get started with it.
+In today's post, I will first share the Arduino UNO library for Proteus and will explain how to use it.
+After that, we will also have a look at a simple blinking example so that you get a complete overview of this Arduino UNO library for Proteus.
+So, let's get started with it.

 I have added all the Arduino boards in a single library.
 This library contains six Arduino boards which are Arduino UNO, Arduino Mega 2560, Arduino Mega 1280, Arduino Nano, Arduino Mini and Arduino Pro Mini.
 You can download this complete Arduino Library by checking Arduino Library for Proteus.